-The Master of Business Administration is a 54-unit program which is part of the Graduate Program in Business Administration offered by the Flinders Business School within the Faculty of Social and Behavioural Sciences.
+The Master of Business Administration is a 54-unit program which is part of the Graduate Program in Business Administration offered by the College of Business, Government and Law.
 It articulates with the 18-unit Graduate Certificate in Business Administration and the 36-unit Graduate Diploma in Business Administration.
 The sequentially developed topics allow progression through the three awards.

 Students may tailor their own program in the Master of Business Administration to meet their own needs or elect to complete a specialised program of study.
 This degree offers the business acumen required by graduates of all disciplines, and specialised knowledge to enhance career opportunities in specific fields, particularly for those entering such organisations or progressing their profession in management or consulting positions

-Students who have completed the Graduate Diploma in Business Administration normally receive credit for up to 36 units of topics towards the Masters degree.
+Students who have completed the Graduate Diploma in Business Administration at Flinders University normally receive credit for up to 36 units of topics towards the Masters degree.

 Alternatively, students enrolled directly in the Masters program may choose only to meet the requirements for the Graduate Certificate or Graduate Diploma and exit with that qualification.